-- Eligible Customers means, as applicable, all Customers except those that are exempt under Section 8-103B(I); or all Customers except those that have opted out or are exemptwere exempted pursuant to Section 8-104(m).6 - Energy Efficiency means Measures that reduce the amount of energy, electricity or natural gas required to achieve a given end use.
-Energy Efficiency also includes Measures that reduce the total Btus of electricity, natural gas, and other fuels needed to meet the end use or uses.7 Energy Efficiency includes voltage optimization Measures that optimize the voltage at points on the electric distribution voltage system and thereby reduce electricity consumption by electric customers' end use devices.8 - Evaluator means the independent third-party contractor selected by each Program Administrator to evaluate the performance of Energy Efficiency Programs. - Free Rider means a Program Participant who would have implemented the Program's Measure(s) or practice(s) in the absence of the Program.
+Measures that reduce the total Btus of electricity, natural gas, and other fuels needed to meet the end use or uses.7 Energy Efficiency includes voltage optimization Measures that optimize the voltage at points on the electric distribution voltage system and thereby reduce electricity consumption by electric customers' end use devices.8

+- Evaluator means the independent third-party contractor selected by each Program Administrator to evaluate the performance of Energy Efficiency Programs. - Free Rider means a Program Participant who would have implemented the Program's Measure(s) or practice(s) in the absence of the Program.
 Free Riders can be (1) total, in which the Participant's activity would have completely replicated the Program Measure; (2) partial, in which the Participant's activity would have partially replicated the Program Measure; or (3) deferred, in which the Participant's activity would have partially or completely replicated the Program Measure, but at a future time. - Low Income Customer means a residential Customer of a participating utility with a household income at or below one-hundred and fifty percent (150%) of the poverty level9 or households at or below eighty percent (80%) of the Area Median Income.10 - Illinois Energy Efficiency Stakeholder Advisory Group (EE SAG or SAG) means an Energy Efficiency and Demand Response advisory body established by the Commission that is open to all interested participants.
-SAG is a forum that allows parties to express different opinions, better understand the opinions of others, and foster collaboration and consensus, where possible and appropriate. - Illinois Statewide Technical Reference Manual (IL-TRM) means the document updated on an annual basis that provides a transparent and consistent basis for calculating energy (electric kilowatt-hours or natural gas therms) and capacity (electric kilowatts) savings generated by the State of Illinois' Energy Efficiency Programs. - Inducements means financial payments or non-financial items provided to market actors (such as Program Implementation Contractors, Customers, Trade Allies, Program Allies, Energy Efficiency Service Providers, etc.) to encourage participation in the Program or to encourage involvement in market research, EM&V, or other Portfolio activities. - Measure(s) means an energy-using appliance, piece of equipment, audit, or practice that will result in measurable, reduced energy usage at a comparable level of service. - Natural Gas Self-Direct Program means a Program available for natural gas utility Customers that meet certain criteria, pursuant to Section 8-104(m) of the Public Utilities Act.11 - Net-to-Gross (NTG) Ratio means a factor representing net savings divided by gross savings that is applied to gross impacts to convert them into net impacts.
+SAG is a forum that allows parties to express different opinions, better understand the opinions of others, and foster collaboration and consensus, where possible and appropriate. - Illinois Statewide Technical Reference Manual (IL-TRM) means the document updated on an annual basis that provides a transparent and consistent basis for calculating energy (electric kilowatt-hours or natural gas therms) and capacity (electric kilowatts) savings generated by the State of Illinois' Energy Efficiency Programs. - Inducements means financial payments or non-financial items provided to market actors (such as Program Implementation Contractors, Customers, Trade Allies, Program Allies, Energy Efficiency Service Providers, etc.) to encourage participation in the Program or to encourage involvement in market research, EM&V, or other Portfolio activities. - Measure(s) means an energy-using appliance, piece of equipment, audit, or practice that will result in measurable, reduced energy usage at a comparable level of service. - Net-to-Gross (NTG) Ratio means a factor representing net savings divided by gross savings that is applied to gross impacts to convert them into net impacts.
 The factor itself may be made up of a variety of factors that create differences between gross and net savings, commonly including Free Riders and Spillover.
-The factor can be estimated and applied separately to either energy or demand savings.

-6 Public Utilities Act (220 ILCS 5/8-104(m)).
+The factor can be estimated and applied separately to either energy or demand savings. - Non-Participant means any consumer who was eligible but did not participate in the subject Energy Efficiency Program, in a given Program Year. - On-Bill Financing Program means a Commission-approved Program for eligible residential and small commercial utility Customers to purchase Cost-Effective Energy Efficiency Measures, including Measures set forth in a Commission-approved Plan under Section 8-103B and 8-104 of the Public Utilities Act, with no required initial upfront payment, to pay the cost of those products and services over time on their utility bill.11 - Participant or Program Participant means a Customer that received a service offered through an Energy Efficiency Program in a given Program Year.
+The term "service" is

 7 Illinois Power Agency Act (20 ILCS 3855/1-10); Public Utilities Act (220 ILCS 5/8-104(b)).

 8 Illinois Power Agency Act (20 ILCS 3855/1-10).

 9 Public Utilities Act (220 ILCS 5/8-104(f)(4)).